 I. The cosmic itinerary

-The closely woven interrelationship between the microcosm and the macrocosm is represented in the upper sector of Plate B, where an image of a human body, encompassed by a circle or a mandorla, is displayed in three variants (with an appendix literally clinging to the third figure).
+The closely woven interrelationship between the microcosm and the macrocosm is represented in the upper sector of Panel B, where an image of a human body, encompassed by a circle or a mandorla, is displayed in three variants (with an appendix literally clinging to the third figure).
 Man is at the centre, in the sense that he is the object of cosmic influences that, depending on the prevailing cultural and philosophical climate, can be celestial and angelic, or planetary.

 Three figures are identifiable in the miniature: at the top, the Father (God) emerges from the Spirit-Fire that encloses within it his Son (Christ-Man).
-The illustrator has emphasized the representation of the Spirit surrounded by flames in the format of the man-circle – with open arms, Man marks the boundaries of creation.
+The illustrator has emphasised the representation of the Spirit surrounded by flames in the format of the man-circle – with open arms, Man marks the boundaries of Creation.
 The cosmos, in keeping with the mystical vision, is portrayed as a system of concentric circles.

 With arms and hands outstretched from the sides of his chest, the height of the human figure matches its width, just as the height of the firmament is equal to its width.
 Man is represented surrounded by the winds, while the rays of the seven planets touch the head and the feet of the figure, and connect the winds to the stars.
 Out of the field, the universe, at the centre of which lies the microcosm, is held in the arms of God (Saxl 1985, 51-52).